Heterobranchus

 Heterobranchus is a genus of airbreathing catfishes native to Africa.
-However, H. palaeindicus, the only known extinct species of the genus, was discovered in the Siwalik Hills, India, dating to the Lower Pliocene.

-Depending on the exact species involved, fish of this genus reach from 64 to 150 cm with H. longifilis being the largest strict freshwater fish in southern Africa, reaching 150 cm SL and weighing up to 55 kg.
+Depending on the exact species involved, fish of this genus reach from 64 to 150 cm with the giant vundu (H. longifilis) being the largest completely freshwater fish in southern Africa, reaching 150 cm SL and weighing up to 55 kg.

+This genus had a wider distribution in the past.
+The extinct species H. palaeindicus is known from the Early Pliocene of India (Siwalik Hills).
+The extinct species H. austriacus was widely distributed throughout central, western, and eastern Europe during the late Miocene.
+H. austriacus likely immigrated from Africa to Europe, potentially in repeated waves, when land connections formed between both continents around this time.

 Species

 This genus contains four recent and two fossil species: